 In this guide, we’ll walk through exactly how to get approved for a second mortgage in Toronto, Ontario.
 We’ll also explore the different reasons homeowners take out a second mortgage, and we’ll look at how those reasons can impact financing options.

-A second mortgage is a low-interest loan that can grant the homeowner a lot of liquid capital.
+Our second mortgage Toronto program is a low-interest loan that can grant the homeowner a lot of liquid capital.
 This loan is sometimes abbreviated as 2nd mortgage.

 Typically, with a second mortgage, you can get a loan equal to 90% of the value of your house.
 Second mortgage lenders have even helped Toronto residents get approved for loans up to 90% of their homes’ value.